-As parents in can be incredibly hard to say no to our children.
+As parents, it can be incredibly hard to say no to our children.

 So introduce your kids to the concept of budgeting and staying within a budget as soon as they are old enough to grasp the concept.

-Not only will it help you all as a family to save money, you are teaching them a valuable life skill.
+Not only will it help you all as a family to save money, but you are also teaching them valuable life skills.

 9. Unsubscribe from emails with special offers

 This also ties into the ‘no’ tip from above.